 Adventure Namibia with Nature & Wildlife Photographer

-Adventure Namibia… adventure, because we will venture into Namibia in a small group, visiting a variety of landscape gems that will make any ambitious photographers drool.
+Adventure Namibia… adventure, because we will venture into Namibia.
+Within a small group, visiting a variety of landscape gems that will make any ambitious photographers drool.
 However, this tour is open to photographers and non-photographers alike.
-A maximum of 6 participants will join the two Africa-experienced tour leaders, Anette Mossbacher and Christa Niederer, who – together – are a treasure-trove of knowledge where the country and photography are concerned.
+A maximum of 6 participants will join the two Africa-experienced tour leaders.
+Anette Mossbacher and Christa Niederer, who – together – are a treasure-trove of knowledge where the country and photography are concerned.
 Accommodation will be in tents, allowing participants to experience nature with all senses as well as hotels and lodges.

 Adventure Namibia Detailed Programme

-You will be met at Hosea Kutako International Airport after your arrival and be taken to your guesthouse in Windoek.
+Day 1: You will be met at Hosea Kutako International Airport.
+After your arrival we will take you to your guesthouse in Windhoek.
 The rest of the day is at your own disposal.

-After breakfast, we will be heading southwards towards Sossusvlei, a fascinating salt and clay pan surrounded by dark-red sand dunes and adorned by dead trees reaching up into the steel-blue sky.
+Day 2: After breakfast, we will be heading southwards towards Sossusvlei.
+Indeed a fascinating salt and clay pan surrounded by dark-red sand dunes.
+The pan is adorned by dead trees reaching up into the steel-blue sky.

 We will then proceed to Walvis-Bay, visiting the lagoon with its many flamingos and pelicans.
 With a bit of luck, we will also see seals and dolphins in the waters of this old fishing town.

-We visit Swakopmund, a scenic beach resort only about 30km from Walvis-Bay.
-The day is at your disposal, The German colonial influence can be seen in the architecture as well as typical culinary delicacies that are difficult to resist.
+Day 4: We visit Swakopmund, a scenic beach resort, only about 30km from Walvis-Bay.
+The day is at your disposal.
+The German colonial influence can be seen in the architecture as well as typical culinary delicacies that are difficult to resist.
 Take a stroll on the beach promenade or relax at the beach, a flight over the ever-changing dune-landscape is optional.
 We will return to our Walvis-Bay hotel in the evening.

-Today we head to Cape-Cross, a nature reserve which is home to one of the biggest fur seal colonies.
+Day 5: Today, we head to Cape-Cross, a nature reserve that is home to one of the most significant fur seal colonies.
 We continue along the Skeleton-Coast, perhaps spotting the one or other jackal.
-The ship wrecks that can be seen along this coast bear witness to the tragedies that ocurred here.
+The shipwrecks that can be seen along with this coast bear witness to the tragedies that occurred here.

-We will follow the tracks of the legendary desert elephants and with a bit of luck, we may also see desert lions.
+Day 6 and 7: We will follow the tracks of the legendary desert elephants.
+With a bit of luck, we may also see desert lions.

-Our goal for this day are the imposing Epupa-waterfalls.
+Our goal for this day is the imposing Epupa-waterfalls.

-A visit to the famous Etosha-National Park with its 114 different kinds of mammals and 340 different species of birds.
+Day 10 to 13: A visit to the famous Etosha-National Park with its 114 different kinds of mammals and 340 different species of birds.
 Setting out on safari at sunrise, we will return at around 10:00 o’clock for brunch.
-A second drive is scheduled for the afternoon when temperatures start dropping and the golden hour provides us with beautiful photographic opportunities.
+A second drive is scheduled for the afternoon when temperatures start dropping.
+The golden hour provides us with excellent photographic opportunities.
 With a bit of patience, good sightings can usually be made at the water holes.

 Duration: 27 May 2014 – 10 June 2014

-(Exclusions: Preparatory costs involved such as international flights and costs for passports, visas and insurance; hospitalization and evacuation if necessary; gratuities, alcoholic beverages, laundry and other personal costs; optional activities and lunch on day 4).
+(Exclusions: Preparatory costs involved such as international flights and expenses for passports, visas and insurance; hospitalization and evacuation if necessary; gratuities, alcoholic beverages, laundry, and other personal costs; optional activities and lunch on day 4).

-Please note: Namibia is a large, sparsely populated country.
-True adventurers will, however, appreciate the necessary long journeys through pristine landscapes.
+Please note: Namibia is a vast, sparsely populated country.
+Real adventurers will, however, appreciate the necessary long journeys through pristine landscapes.